JiaChen95/NewProjects/README.md

 # NewProjects

-Contains all my significant projects in Stony Brook University.
+Contains some of my significant projects in Stony Brook University.